 By the time Dan Marino's Hall of Fame career ended in March of 2000, he had broken every major NFL career passing records.

-It was during the 1995 season, 25 years ago, that Marino passed Fran Tarkenton and set career marks for touchdowns, yards, completions and attempts.
-On this day 25 years ago — Nov.
-26, 1995 — he became the all-time leader in touchdown passes.
+It was during the 1995 season, 25 years ago, that Marino set career marks for touchdowns, yards, completions and attempts, and the first record to fall was the one for completions.

-Marino broke the all-time passing yards record Nov.
-12 in that 1995 season, and finally the all-time mark for attempts Dec.
+Marino would add the all-time passing yards record Nov.
+12, the touchdown record Nov.
+26 and finally the all-time mark for attempt Dec.
 11.

 As the years have gone on and rules have continued to favor offenses, Marino's records have been broken, but it's still remarkable he still ranks fifth all time in attempts, yards and touchdowns, and sixth in completions.